 The Benefits of Ridge Preservation

 Ridge preservation is a type of bone grafting procedure our general dentists may perform to create proper support for a future dental implant.
-The process of ridge preservation can help to preserve bone volume and jaw structure following the removal of a tooth.
+The process of ridge preservation in our State College, PA office can help to preserve bone volume and jaw structure following the removal of a tooth.
 Often performed at the time of a dental extraction, ridge preservation adds bone grafting material to fill in the sockets left in the jaw by tooth roots.
 It can also help maintain the natural look of your facial profile after teeth have been removed.
-If you are having a tooth extracted, contact Advanced Dentistry in State College, PA to find out more about ridge preservation and how it can contribute to the future of a healthy, happy smile.
+If you are having a tooth extracted, contact Advanced Dentistry in State College, PA, to find out more about ridge preservation and how it can contribute to the future of a healthy, happy smile.

 Best Candidates for Care